rokokos97/ethicRoomShop/README.md

 # `About App`

-## This is my education project.
-In this Fullstack application (ReactJS + NodeJS) realise next part:
+## This is my education project [http://ethic-room.shop](http://ethic-room.shop/).
+It is Full-stack project (ReactJs + NodeJs).
+In this application implemented, next parts :
     * Filtration/Searching/Sorting items list
-    * Registration and authorization users on Front-End and Back-End
+    * Registration and authorization of users on Front-End and Back-End
     * Validation form
-    * Creating, editing, deleting items and storage it on server
+    * Creating, editing and deleting items and storage it on server
     * Secure routing for admin page

 ## Technologies and frameworks: